-If you try to use the HUD image as a parking aid, you may misjudge the distance and damage your vehicle.
+If you try to use the HUD image as a parking aid, you may misjudge the distance and damage vour vehicle.
 Do not use the HUD image as a parking aid.

-The HUD information can be displayed in various languages.
-The speedometer reading and other numerical values can be displayed in either English or metric units.
+The HUD information can be displayed in various languages in some vehicles.
+The speedometer reading and other numerical values can be displayed in either English or metric units

-The language selection is changed through the radio and the units of measurement is changed through the Driver Information Centre (DIC).
-See Vehicle Personalisation on page 5-41 and "Settings" under Instrument Cluster on page 5-8.
+The language selection is changed through the radio and the units of measurement is changed through the instrument cluster.
+See Vehicle Personalisation on page 5-47 and "Cluster Settings Menu" under Instrument Cluster on page 5-10.

-HUD Display on the Vehicle Windscreen
+HUD Display on the Vehicle

+Windscreen